Probation Issues Attorney

 Determination of probation violation

 During a probation hearing, a sentencing judge will hear your case to consider whether you violated any terms or conditions of your probation.
 The prosecuting attorney will need to prove a violation occurred by a "preponderance of the evidence" standard, or by a likelihood of more than 50 percent.
-Factors a judge might consider include the nature, type, and seriousness of the violation claimed, as well as a history of prior probation violations and other aggregating aggravating or mitigating circumstances.
+Factors a judge might consider include the nature, type, and seriousness of the violation claimed, as well as a history of prior probation violations and other aggravating or mitigating circumstances.
 If we have a violation of probation hearing, we will endeavor to have the judge understand your side of the events.

 Sentencing

-If you are found guilty of probation violation, sentencing will occur shortly after the probation hearing, at which time the court may extend your probation, impose additional probation terms, order you serve a brief time in jail, or revoke your probation altogether and require you to serve out any remaining time of your original sentence in prison.
-If you are found to have committed probation violations, the court will basically re-sentence you on the original crime.
+If you are found guilty of probation violation, sentencing will occur shortly after the probation hearing, at which time the court may extend your probation, impose additional probation terms, order you to serve brief time in jail, or revoke your probation altogether and require you to serve out any remaining time of your original sentence in prison.
+If you are found to have committed probation violations, the court will essentially re-sentence you on the original crime.